 In Las Vegas for a quicky divorce, a just-paroled ex-cop and his wife wander into the Top of the World Casino, run by the shady Charles Atlas.
 They win big, right as the casino is being ...
 See full summary »

 A C-47 transport plane, named the Corsair, makes a forced landing in the frozen wastes of Labrador, and the plane's pilot, Captain Dooley, must keep his men alive in deadly conditions while waiting for rescue.

 A woman who believes her missing husband is in prison in Hawaii on a murder charge travels there to see if it actually is him.
 However, he escapes before she sees him, when he hears that ...
 See full summary »

 Actress Marya Marco's character name "Kura" is a Maori (based in New Zealand) name meaning "treasure."
 See more »

-In the Ice Island weather station hut airmen held a normal flashlight but outside the hut the flashlight suddenly changed to a small studio lighting instrument.
-The safety rope the airmen used was actually the power cord for the light.
+At the Ice Island weather station crew members left the hut holding normal flashlight but outside the hut the flashlight suddenly changed to a small studio lighting instrument.
+The safety rope the airmen held onto was actually the power cord for the light.
 See more »

 Was this review helpful to you?